Nutanix-APJ/NHT/diyfoundation/diyfoundation.rst

   At the time of writing, Foundation 4.3 is the latest available version.
 The URL for the latest Foundation VM QCOW2 image can be downloaded from the `Nutanix Portal <https://portal.nutanix.com/#/page/foundation>`_.

-  **Unless otherwise directed by support, always use the latest version of Foundation.**
+  **Unless otherwise directed by support, always use the latest version of Foundation in field installation.**

 After the image creation process completes, browse to **Prism > VM > Table** and click **Network Config**.